-Hosted by the Center of Social and Economic Law Studies (CEDES) and the Brazilian Administrative Council for Economic Defense (CADE), a high-level seminar took place on 28 and 29 August in Sao Paulo to address competition law and policy and corporate compliance initiatives.
-The event brought together legal experts and representatives from the private sector, competition authorities, and national and international organizations.
+Hosted by the Center of Social and Economic Law Studies (CEDES) and the Brazilian Administrative Council for Economic Defense (CADE), the event brought together legal experts and representatives from the private sector, competition authorities, and national and international organizations.

 The two-day seminar entitled “Compliance and the Defense of Competition” discussed practical tools to help companies comply with existing legislation, particularly in light of the rapid progression of the CADE and Brazilian antitrust community.
 It focused extensively on the topic of compliance programmes as Brazil is expected to issue its own guidelines soon.